 - We thought the move worked very well then.
 Something I still think when I see the film today, says the director.

-In 1999, the pair of horses Seoane and Haakonsen followed up with The Haakonsen Factor , where Terje confirmed that he was still boss in the pipe.
+In 1999, Seoane and Haakonsen teamed up again for The Haakonsen Factor , where Terje confirmed that he was still boss in the pipe.
 The film also showed how much he had developed as a free rider.
-Seoane recalls a chaotic recording period in New Zealand with poor recording conditions.
+Seoane recalls a chaotic filming period in New Zealand, with poor snow conditions.

-- We were close to giving up on the whole film.
+- We were close to giving up on the whole project.
 The shots were few, the crew was tired of waiting, and I was extremely frustrated.
-At one point I actually started crying and then the guys realized it was serious, Seoane laughs through the phone from the US and continues:
+At one point I started to cry.
+That’s when the guys realized how the situation took a toll on me, Seoane laughs through the phone from the US and continues:

-- So when the weather finally arrived to film, it was a good recording.
+- So when the weather finally cleared to shoot, we got some good days of recording.

-A surprising, and again atypical soundtrack with acid jazz and beats, was made especially for the film by DJ Greyboy.
+Yet another surprising and atypical soundtrack was chosen, with acid jazz and beats, made especially for the film by DJ Greyboy.

 - We finished editing the film, gave it to Greyboy, who jammed out the music while he watched the recordings, says Seoane.
 A method that was highly unusual for action sports films in the late 90s.

-Today, both films are considered classics among snowboarding films.
-Throughout the 90s and 2000s, Haakonsen participated in several of the films of Standard Films and Mack Dawg Productions.
+Today, both films are considered classics among snowboard movies.
+Throughout the 90s and 2000s, Haakonsen participated in several of the projects from Standard Films and Mack Dawg Productions.
 There were also sponsor films, for both Burton and the clothing brand Volcom.
-When Fri Flyt gets in touch with Volcom founder Richard Woolcott, he highlights the filming of Alive We Ride as a particularly good memory:
+When Fri Flyt gets in touch with Volcom founder Richard Woolcott, he highlights the filming of Alive We Ride as a particularly good memory: :

 - I remember the first time I met Terje at Mount Hood, in the summer of 1993.
 We filmed for a couple of hours before I traveled on to Hawaii.
 That session was incredible.
 I was super stoked to get those recordings for Alive We Ride.
 The film projects we did together were always great fun to work on, and Terje was always dedicated to doing his best in front of the camera.
 Something that seemed good in the end result.

-The same film brings out funny stories from surfer and teammate from Volcom Bruce Irons, when Fri Flyt talks to him via an unclear phone line.
+The same film brings out funny stories from surfer and teammate from Volcom Bruce Irons, when Fri Flyt talks to him on a cracking phone line.

 - Terje is a unique board rider and a very good surfer, says Irons.

-They lived together, next door to the also unknown skateboarders Bryan Iguchi and Jamie Lynn.
+They lived together, next door to snowboarding profiles Bryan Iguchi and Jamie Lynn.

 - It was a magical time.
 We had a lot of fun."
 Irons adds that he is in California when we speak, but that he is going back to Hawaii in a few days, actually to meet Terje and surf.